You need java to run this

 The 5 months of High Season : December, January, February, July and August

-These rates are given to us by the owners.
-Remember we do not get a centavo of commission from the bookings you make through this site.
 So, just because the casas we recommend are colonial or modern and well-furnished, air-conditioned and so on, does not mean you are paying more (as you would if you went through a site that makes credit card bookings) by using our information.
-You pay the owner (in cash Cuban Covertibles only), we have nothing to do with that.
+You pay the owner in cash Cuban Covertibles only — our part is done.

 Remember there are thousands of legal casas in Cuba.
 In Havana alone, maybe 3,000, including 550 in Centro, more than a thousand in Vedado and so on.
 So, if you are travellers at heart (and not tourists), you just know you will find some casa to your liking from our lists.
 If you've heard of a great casa not on our lists, ask us about it [webmaster_at_cubacasas.net].